bdastur/notes/aws/cfnNotes/notes.md

 * [AWS Cloudformation getting started](https://aws.amazon.com/cloudformation/getting-started/)

+* 'Resources' is the only mandatory section in a CFN template.
 * Naming an IAM resource can cause an unrecoverable error if you reuse the same template in multiple Regions.
 To prevent AWS recommends using Fn::Join and AWS::Region to create Region-specific name. eg: {"Fn::Join": ["", [{"Ref": "AWS::Region"}, {"Ref": "MyResourceName"}]]}.

+## Sections.
+*Parameters*
+*Mappings*
+*Conditions*
+- Provision resources based on conditions.

+*Transform*
+- Allows you to reference code located in S3, eg Lambda code or reusable snippets of CloudFormation code.
+*Resources*
+*Output*

 ## Creating a new Stack.